Twin electroweak bubble nucleation and gravitational wave under the $S_3$ symmetry of two-Higgs-doublet model: Controling EWPT in The 2HDM with symmetry

 When calculating the EWPT problem, the Higgs and gauge boson sector have the strongest contributions.
 After diagonalizing Eq.\eqref{1} and the gauge field sector \cite{pal}, the masses of Higgs fields are like Eq.\eqref{blkl}.

 The masses of $H^{\pm}$ and $A$ have no mixing between the two VEVs, this is not possible in the 2HDM model.
 Similarly, the gauge particles also do not have this mixing.
 However, we cannot eliminate this mixing for $H$ and $h$ either, so we are forced to approximate $f_H$ and $f_h$.

+The role of the $S_3$ symmetry is briefly summarized in the introduction.
+But we can see further that this symmetry is to make the squares of the masses of the $H^{\pm}$ and $A$ particles have no mixing component between the VEVs.
+In addition, this symmetry reduces the number of free parameters in the Higgs potential.
+Therefore, the $S_3$ symmetry has promoted the separation of the two electroweak phase transitions.
+This has been discussed in Ref.\cite{pal}.

 The mass spectra of them can be derived by expanding the kinetic energy component of the higgs field.
 The mass spectra of all particles that contribute significantly to the EWPT process in Table \ref{mass1}.

 In this model $v^2=v^2_2+v^2_1$, we put $v^2=a.v^2_2$.
 Therefore, the masses of particles in terms of $a$ are given in Table \ref{mass12}.